ang-zeyu/infisearch/docs/src/search_features.md

 ## Boolean Operators, Parentheses

 `AND` and `NOT` operators are supported.
-`OR` operators are not supported, but is implicitly left to the tokenizer (see below for an example).
+`OR` operators are not supported, but its function is implicitly left to the tokenizer (see below for an example).
 Parentheses `(...)` can be used to group expressions together.

 ```